julyo11/Julyo/README.md

 Hello Everyone 👋 <br>

 I'm Julyo Computer Science student @ Binus University.
-Actually, I don't really like to code but I have to do it because it is my obligation as Computer Science Student 🥲.
+Actually, I don't really like to code but I have to do it because it's my responsibilities as Computer Science Student 🥲.
 I use Github for documenting and save my past projects.
 I'm passionate about Product Design and like to create a nice User Interface Design for websites and mobile.
 Although I don't like coding, I like to exploring Web Design using HTML, CSS, & JavaScript.

 You can see my design portfolio that I build using webflow through the link 👉 https://julyo11.webflow.io/ <br>
 Get in touch with me 👉 https://linktr.ee/julyo11